dimazuien/react-router-scroll-to-top/CONTRIBUTING.md

 # Contributing

-Thanks for being willing to contribute, we really appreciate this.
+Thanks for being willing to contribute, it is greatly appreciated.

 **Working on your first Pull Request?** You can learn how from this [First Contributions guide](https://github.com/firstcontributions/first-contributions).